Alternatives To Packing T-Shirts With Single Use Poly Bags

-Being in the custom apparel industry for almost 8 years has taught us so many things.
+Being in the custom apparel industry for 10 years has taught us many things.
 We once made 500 t-shirts for an event and there were 500 poly bags used for each t-shirt.
-These poly bags were required because it keeps the t-shirt from dirt and ensures they’re presentable.
+These poly bags were required because it keeps the t-shirt from getting dirty and ensures they’re presentable.

 After the crew unpacked the t-shirts, we saw all these bags being thrown into a bin that could not hold them anymore.
 With a gust of wind, all these bags just flew off and caused a mess.
 There were bags that flew around and probably ended up in drains.
 And the rest which the event crew managed to collect, probably ended up in a landfill.

 ©David Hedges SWNS.com

 With our printing capacity of more than 50,000 t-shirts a month, that’s 50,000 single use poly bags being used to store the t-shirts until the reach their respective owners.
 After that it is just going to be thrown away thus polluting the earth further.
 Now multiply that by the thousands of t-shirt companies around the world.
 It is quite obvious now why the apparel industry is the second biggest polluter on earth.

 So how do we try to stop this from happening?